 Let us do the work so you can enjoy your time together.

 First and foremost, my job is to ease your mind.
 I help you navigate and plan, instead of muddling through alone.
-To get there we start by assessing the whole person and environment by visiting the older adult in his or her home.
-From there, I consider a spectrum of services in the care plan such as regular personal visits, arranging for in-home services and family consultations.
+To get there I provide Comprehensive Assessments and Care Action Plans.
+I start by assessing the whole person and environment by visiting the older adult in his or her home.
+From there, I make recommendations for next steps, and consider a spectrum of services in the care action plan, connecting you with benefits and vetted resources.

-Comprehensive Assessment - A comprehensive assessment looks at several aspects of the older adult's life to determine the appropriate level of care.
+Comprehensive Assessment and Care Action Plans: A comprehensive assessment looks at several aspects of the older adult's life to determine the appropriate level of care.
 The assessment tools include the Activities of Daily Living assessment, a depression assessment, a strengths inventory and several others.
 The purpose of this is to ask the right questions to understand the person's needs and strengths.

-Care Plan Development - A care plan outlines the best approach to the person's care and takes into account the information from the assessment looking at all factors including the environment, social supports etc. It suggests how to connect the needs and strengths of the older adult with the available resources.
+A care action plan outlines the best approach to the person's care and takes into account the information from the assessment looking at all factors including the environment, social supports etc. It suggests how to connect the needs and strengths of the older adult with the available resources.

 Applying for Benefits - We are happy to stand in line to represent and advocate for the client at the Social Security office or Department of Human Services office to make sure they have access to the benefits they need.

 Counseling for Family Caregivers - Family caregivers often need someone to talk to give them ideas on approaches to care or to affirm what they are doing.
 This helps relieve stress and give confidence to the Family Caregiver.